spectrocloud/librarium/content/docs/12-enterprise-version.md

 Highly available multi-node installation typically for production purposes.

-## Helm chart
+## Helm Chart

-Installation of Palette as a Helm chart on any supported Kubernetes cluster.
+Install Palette by using a Helm Chart.
+Use this to install Palette onto a Kubernetes cluster.

 ## Download Palette Installer